mondaini/frontend-interview_challenge/README.md

 This challenge is the beginning of your job application at bornlogic.
 It is intended to all candidates, regardless of experience

 After you are done, we will review your code, give you feedback and proceed to the next steps of your job application.

-## tips
-It’s natural to feel stressed during a test, so don’t panic.
-We wrote down some good old tips that may calm you down.

-- [ ] Relax yourself mentally and physically
-- [ ] Consider alternative solutions
-- [ ] If you are stuck, start with the brute force solution
-- [ ] Plan out the full solution before you code
-- [ ] Keep the big picture in mind

 # How can I apply for this opportunity?